 A separate sentencing proceeding was held to weigh any

-aggravating factors and any mitigating factors and decide whether adult
+aggravating and/or mitigating factors and decide whether convicted adult

 murderers should receive the death penalty.

 All convictions resulting in a death sentence were automatically

 Curiously, the statute has no

 exclusions.
 Yet the state hires people to engage in contract murder of prisoners

 on death row.
 If the statute were strictly followed, these employees would

 themselves be guilty of premeditated, first degree murder with a major

 aggravating factor -- money.
 Of course, none have never been prosecuted.